geelen/mcp-discovery/mcp/data/README.md

 - `ppt/` - PowerPoint presentations for the PPT MCP server
 - `word/` - Word documents for the Word MCP server
-- `html/` - HTML files for the Playwright MCP server

 ## Usage